disha1997/Applied-Machine-Learning/README.md

-# Applied-machine-learning-Lab
+# Applied-Machine-Learning
-As part of Manipal School of Information Sciences,MAHE [Masters in Artificial Intelligence], I have done and uploaded all the assignments here up-to-date
+I have uploaded all of my work for the Applied Machine Learning course at Manipal School of Information Sciences, MAHE [Masters in Artificial Intelligence & Machine Learning].